Kissing Hand Activities for the First Day

 If you can’t fit all of these activities in the first day, or you have a half day program, feel free to stretch these out over the first week of school.

 This complete printable packet also includes lesson ideas and detailed instructions for each activity!
-Also, the packet includes each activity and printable labeled specifically with preschool, Pre-K, and kindergarten so you can print the set that’s appropriate for your age group.
+Also, the packet includes each activity and printable for Preschool, Pre-K, TK, AND Kindergarten so you can print the set that’s appropriate for your age group.

 Try adding some more Chester Raccoon books to your classroom library the first few weeks of school.
+There are 9 adorable Chester Raccoon books in all, and they focus on some great social emotional skills children need to learn.
 I especially love A Bedtime Kiss for Chester as our pre-naptime book to help settle the children.

 Looking for more fun back to school activities?
 Check these out: